-- Exported. - Used or sold for use as supplies for vessels (except for coal and vaccines), - Sold to a state or local government for its exclusive use (except for coal, gas guzzlers, and vaccines), - Sold to a nonprofit educational organization for its exclusive use (except for coal, gas guzzlers, and vaccines), or - Used for further manufacture of another article subject to the manufacturers taxes (except for coal).
+- Exported, - Used or sold for use as supplies for vessels (except for coal and vaccines), - Sold to a state or local government for its exclusive use (except for coal, gas guzzlers, and vaccines), - Sold to a nonprofit educational organization for its exclusive use (except for coal, gas guzzlers, and vaccines), - Sold to a qualified blood collector organization for its exclusive use (except for gas guzzlers, recreational equipment, and vaccines), or - Used for further manufacture of another article subject to the manufacturers taxes (except for coal).

 Export.
 If a tax-paid article is exported, the exporter or shipper may claim a credit or refund if the manufacturer waives its right to claim the credit or refund.
-In the case of a tax-paid article used to make another taxable article, the subsequent manufacturer may claim the credit or refund.
+In the case of a tax-paid article used to make another taxable article, the subsequent manufacturer may claim the credit or refund